Back to California

 Children’s Crisis Continuum Pilot Program

-This law allows participating entities in the Children's Crisis Continuum Pilot Program to use grant funds for other parts of their care plan if they don't have a crisis residential program, and it lets the state extend grant agreements beyond five years if needed.
+This law allows participating entities in the Children's Crisis Continuum Pilot Program to use grant funds for other care components if they do not have a crisis residential program, and it permits extensions of grant agreements under certain conditions.

 What This Bill Does